bmurrtech/IT_research/ISC2_CC_cybersecurity.md

 measures the degree to which something is whole and complete, internally consistent and correct.
 The concept of integrity applies to:

-information or data
+- information or data
-systems and processes for business operations organizations people and their actions
+- systems and processes for business operations
+- organizations
+- people and their actions
-Data integrity is the assurance that data has not been altered in an unauthorized manner.
+__Data integrity is the assurance that data has not been altered in an unauthorized manner__.
 This requires the protection of the data in systems and during processing to ensure that it is free from improper modification, errors or loss of information and is recorded, used and maintained in a way that ensures its completeness.
 Data integrity covers data in storage, during processing and while in transit.

 Information must be accurate, internally consistent and useful for a stated purpose.
 The internal consistency of information ensures that information is correct on all related systems so that it is displayed and stored in the same way on all systems.
 Consistency, as part of data integrity, requires that all instances of the data be identical in form, content and meaning.